-Since the 2019-2021 PEBB healthcare agreement between the Coalition of Unions and the State of Washington, the parties have agreed to a benefit involving a Medical Flexible Spending Arrangement.
+Since the 2019-2021 PEBB healthcare agreement between the Coalition of Unions and the State of Washington, the parties have agreed to a benefit involving a Medical Flexible Spending Arrangement (FSA).
 Due to unknown reasons, a majority of eligible employees did not use some or all of this benefit.

-The parties agree to use the already scheduled quarterly series of meetings between HCA, OFM and Union staff representatives to review data and discuss possible options and solutions to increase represented employees' awareness and utilization of the FSA benefit.
+The parties agree to use the already scheduled quarterly series of meetings between Health Care Authority (HCA), Office of Financial Management (OFM) and Union staff representatives to review data and discuss possible options and solutions to increase represented employees' awareness and utilization of the FSA benefit.
 The parties will focus their efforts on the following items:

 - 1. Creating an introductory paragraph explaining the FSA benefit for represented employees for use in HCA communications.
 This communication shall include all the participatory unions' logos and/or names provided by the unions as well as HCA/PEBB branding. - 2.
-Exploring the option of sharing a list of all eligible employees who did not use the \$250 benefit for the previous calendar year. - 3.
+Exploring the option of sharing a list of all eligible employees who did not use the three hundred dollar (\$ 300) benefit for the previous calendar year. - 3.
 Creating a timely and targeted communication for those employees who have not yet accessed their FSA benefit. - 4.
 Reviewing existing communications provided to new employees about the FSA benefit. - 5.
 Assisting the Coalition of Unions with providing information to their members about the FSA benefit. - 6.
 Ensuring that any information shared protects employees' personally identifiable information and protected health information. - 7.
 Exploring options to provide access to this information for non-English speakers, for example, a flyer in multiple languages with notification of these benefits.

-This MOU will expire on June 30, 2025.
+This MOU will expire on June 30, 2027.